WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

 ### Response indicating 2-step WeChat payment

-In order to identify whether the follow-up _CONFIRM_ operation is required, status code has to be parsed.
+In order to identify whether the follow-up _CONFIRM_ operation is required, status code has to be interpreted.

 **Status Code 1001 indicates** that WeChat purchase transactions is not completed and **follow-up _CONFIRM_ request is required**.